PiERN: Token-Level Routing for Integrating High-Precision Computation and Reasoning

-Overall, in high-precision computation–reasoning tasks for complex systems, current LLMs still face two key challenges: first, the lack of intrinsic high-precision numerical computation mechanisms \citep{Qian2022LimitationsOL, Dziri2023}, making LLMs difficult to ensure the accuracy and stability required by scientific computation and industrial applications; second, although relying on multi-agent systems to invoke external experts can enhance computational precision, the communication overhead and resource consumption are excessive.
-This high cost limits efficiency and scalability \citep{Foerster2016communicate,Dafoe2020OpenPI,yang2024evaluatingworldmodelsllm}, especially in edge computing scenarios and offline device deployments, further amplifying the demand for efficient computation-reasoning mechanisms.
-Therefore, how to efficiently and deeply integrate numerical computation with language reasoning while maintaining high precision has become the core scientific problem in advancing next-generation scientific intelligence systems.
+Therefore, how to faithfully and efficiently integrate high-precision numerical computation with language reasoning, has become the core scientific problem in advancing next-generation scientific intelligence systems.

-To address this issue, we propose \textbf{Physically-isolated Experts Routing Network} (PiERN), and we compare the token usage and precision across representative open-source LLMs to further highlight the limitations of existing LLMs in high-precision computation--reasoning tasks.
-As shown in Figure~\ref{fig:Intro}, the two paradigms reveal complementary limitations when viewed along different axes.
-Along the x-axis, multi-agent systems can reach relatively high precision but only at the cost of extremely large token consumption, raising scalability concerns.
-Along the y-axis, fine-tuned LLMs consume fewer tokens but fail to achieve sufficient precision, showing poor stability.
-In contrast, PiERN simultaneously overcomes both drawbacks, achieving the highest precision with the fewest tokens and demonstrating clear advantages in efficiency and robustness.
+To address this challenge, we propose \textbf{Physically-isolated Experts Routing Network} (PiERN), an architecture that integrates high-precision scientific computation experts for complex systems state solving with the language reasoning of LLMs, regardless of whether such experts are realize via neural or non-neural computational patterns.
+We compare the GPU energy consumption and precision to further highlight the limitations of existing approaches in high-precision computation-reasoning tasks.
+As shown in Figure~\ref{fig:Intro}, when viewed along the x-axis, multi-agent systems are able to achieve relatively high-precision, but cost extremely large GPU energy consumption.
+Along the y-axis, the finetuned LLMs even fail to reliably follow instructions, far from attaining sufficient computational accuracy, when the inputs and outputs are high-dimensional numerical matrix.
+In contrast, PiERN simultaneously overcomes both limitations, achieving high-precision with minimal GPU energy consumption, thereby demonstrating clear advantages in efficiency and scalability.